marwhyte/next-auth-vercel-boilerplate/README.md

 ## Getting Started

 First, you'll need to configure the Vercel project with the proper .env variables.
-To get started, fork this project and [follow this guide](https://nextjs.org/learn/dashboard-app/setting-up-your-database#connect-and-deploy-your-project) for setting up the database in Vercel.
+To get started, make sure you have forked this repo and [follow this guide](https://nextjs.org/learn/dashboard-app/setting-up-your-database#connect-and-deploy-your-project) for setting up the database in Vercel.

 You'll also need to set up Google credentials for a new project through the Google cloud console, placing the following environment variables in your .env file: